 Advanced Cancer Care Technology

-As part of a commitment to excellence in cancer patient care, John Stoddard Cancer Center is pleased to offer our patients with advanced technology in our center.
+As part of a commitment to excellence in cancer patient care, John Stoddard Cancer Center, a service of UnityPoint Health - Des Moines, is pleased to offer our patients with advanced technology in our center.
 This allows us to provide the best quality cancer care and treatments.

 "RapidArc is the most advanced radiation therapy available for cancer patients," said Dr. Isaak.
 "By rotating at a continuous 360-degree arc around patients, RapidArc is able to target the tumor with greater precision and accuracy while reducing radiation exposure and treatment time-from 20 minutes to two minutes."